 In June 2020, the Company created a farm and market consulting services division, called CubicFarms Garden, in order to help facilitate pre-sales of CubicFarms equipment internationally and provide additional produce sales / brokerage services to our North American-based clients post-sale.
+This division currently has a focus on sales within the market for growing vegetables, leafy greens and herbs.

 CubicFarms Garden is comprised of 2.5 full-time-equivalent staff with a combined 30 years + experience in brokering produce sales to retailers within North America.
 Fee-based consulting services provided by CubicFarms Garden includes the development of detailed financial plans, market assessments, business plans and investor presentations / pitch deck.
-Produce Sales / Brokerage services include commission-based sales of customer grown produce to local, regional and national retailers.
+Produce Sales and Brokerage services include commission-based sales of customer grown produce to local, regional and national retailers.
 The customer can determine how much of their production volume is to be committed to this sales channel on a monthly basis.